 Jumping onto your bike and hitting the trail is a great feeling.
-For a short, while it’s just you, your bike and the twists turns, and gradients ahead.
-In an increasingly stressful world getting away from it, all can be hard.
+For a short while it’s just you, your bike, and the twists, turns and gradients ahead.
+In an increasingly stressful world, getting away from it all can be challenging.

-Once you’ve ridden hard you’ll be feeling pretty good; until it comes to heading home and you’ve got to take half your bike apart just to fit it in the car.
+Once you’ve ridden hard, you’ll be feeling pretty good; until it comes to heading home, and you’ve got to take half your bike apart just to fit it in the car.
 That’s why bike racks have become so popular.
-The right bike rack for your vehicle and your needs will make it easy to start and finish any ride.
-In fact, if you choose the right rack you’ll be leaving the car park before anyone else has got their bike strapped on!
+The right bike rack for your vehicle and your needs will make starting and finishing any ride easy.
+If you choose the right rack you’ll be leaving the car park before anyone else has got their bike strapped on!

 Before we review and rate each of these awesome Yakima bike racks it is important to know the differences in the styles of racks.
 Not all styles fit all vehicles; you should know which ones are designed for your vehicle as this will help you to narrow your choice and choose the very best rack possible.